jose-dls/ML-Crypto-Public/README.md

 > all_symbols = ["BTCUSDT", "ETHUSDT"]

-## Training The LSTM Model
+## Training The LSTM Model (Closing Price Prediction)

-Once historical data has been downloaded, run the lstm.py script to train an LSTM model.
+Once historical data has been downloaded, run the lstm_closing_price.py script to train an LSTM model.

 Arguments: